jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 2021-05-21 - still waiting on APPS-835 ticket (delete child items on californica stage for pages ingested pre-fester workflow). cannot ingest on stage until after that work is completed.
 Dawn is testing the work done by Andy on APPS-835 with a new ingest of Armenian manuscripts on californica-stage.

 * Action Log *

+5/21/21 - Feeling frustrated at having had to wait over 6 months to fix this problem, decided to attempt moving past validating my work on stage (since stage is caught up in the Armenian manuscripts process) and skipping on to doing the work on production.
+Started an import of latimes1.csv at 7:42am today

 5/19/21 - Reviewing latimes1.csv for all the required revisions.
 Repository name is consistent and correct, Manifest URLs are the final column (has been festerized), added CC 4.0 license URI.